SOC 2 Controls: All You Need to Know

 The Processing Integrity category includes five criteria, which are:

 Your controls here include policies and procedures to ensure that your system is operating effectively and review processes to ensure the accuracy of the information input into the system or software, to name a few.
 End-user device security and network security also feature here.
-If you are using cloud providers like Amazon, you can request an AOC and SOC reports to demonstrate their physical safety and server security controls.
+If you are using cloud providers like Amazon, you can request AOC and SOC reports to demonstrate their physical safety and server security controls.

 SOC 2 Controls List Excel for Privacy